manifold-systems/manifold/manifold-core-parent/manifold/README.md

 | `compileOnly` scope  | &#10003;|         |         |
 | `dynamic` plugin arg |         | &#10003;|         |

->Note, `static` is the recommended configuration for most projects.
+>`static` is the recommended configuration for most projects.
 Using it results in smaller, faster, more versatile
 >projects.

 * **`static`**: Compiles all resource types statically at compile-time.
 Distributes only Manifold runtime dependencies.